 If you are on the South Island, the most popular is in the caves at Te Anu.

-Waitomo Caves, Waitomo
+Waitomo including Waitomo Caves

 We took the 45-minute tour when our girls were young, and our boat took us silently gliding through the underground caves illuminated by thousands of tiny glow worms.
 It’s one of the unique things to do in New Zealand and is considered unmissable by many visitors.
 Booking in advance is highly recommended.
 Reserve your Waitomo Caves guided tour here.